Things to consider before starting a consultancy business

 If you would like a quote for your business insurance, please call our friendly award-winning team on 0333 321 1403 today, or click to get a quick online quote in minutes!

 Caunce O’Hara & Co Ltd have been awarded the Feefo Gold customer service award in 2018 and 2019.
-In 2020 the company was awarded Feefo’s highest accolade, the Platinum customer service award.
+In 2020 and 2021 the company was awarded Feefo’s highest accolade, the Platinum customer service award.

 The company was the winner of the General Broker of the Year award in 2009 and 2010 at the Manchester Insurance Awards.